drewburr/3D_Pinball_Game/guide.md

 Awarded when the Ball passes a Return Lane when the associated Return Lane Light is lit.

-Return Lane Lights are lit by hitting the Spacewarp Rollover.
+Return Lane Lights are lit by hitting the Space Warp Rollover.
 - Fixed value: 25,000 points

 Once the bonus is awarded the Return Lane Light is extinguished.